mkehlmann/html-css-styleguide/README.md

 Adding icons to elements that have their text hidden out of bounds is also a good approach.

 Source: [SMACSS on Icons](http://smacss.com/book/icon-module)

+*A mostly reasonable approach to CSS*
+*Based on the excellent work done by Richard Powell [here](https://github.com/byrichardpowell/CSS-Style)*

 }
 =